KaiGaertner/hackademy/casing/README.md

 The casing is designed for laser cutting.
 HDF (3mm) is used as a basis.
-The design is currently cutted ywith an FSL Muse Laser Cutter
+The design is currently cutted ywith an FSL Muse Laser Cutter.
+The binary files are exported project files from the cutter's webinterface.